dhyeymistri/Redbus_backend/README.md

     "reviewText":"This is a good bus"
 }
 ```
-## Get All Reviews by Bus ID Endpoint
+## Get All Reviews By Bus ID Endpoint

 This API endpoint fetches all reviews based on the bus ID